embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ### Monospace fonts

-Monospaced fonts should now be built using the `MonoFontBuilder` struct and assigned to a `const`.
+Monospaced fonts should now be built by creatign a `MonoFont` struct and assigning it to a `const`.
 The following example shows a migration of a font with 5x9 pixel characters using the Latin-1 encoding.

 ```diff
 // The font bitmap has 32 character glyphs per row.